mbataprecious/social-app-project/README.md

-## PreciousChat app, this is the frontend of the application build with react, Mui and redux and hosted with firebase
+:computer: ### PreciousChat app this is the frontend of the application build with react, Mui and redux and hosted with firebase View the live app [here](https://socialapp-169f4.web.app/)

 ## 1: API Base URL